Become a Member

 - A11.1 - Standards for Testing and Rating Scaffold Assemblies and Components

 - A11.2 - Standards for Testing & Rating Shoring Equipment

 - A11.3 - Standard Requirements and Test Methods for Testing and Rating Portable Rigging Devices for Suspended Scaffolds

 - A11.4 - Standard Requirements for Testing and Rating Multiple Point Suspended Scaffold Platforms

 - A11.5 - Standards for Testing and Rating Vertical Concrete Formwork, Ties, and Accessories

 - A11.6 - Standards for Testing and Rating Manufactured Scaffold Planks and Decks

-WHAT ARE MY RESPONSIBILITIES AS A MEMBER OF A SUBCOMMITTEE?You will be expected to attend meetings, to contribute your ideas and feedback, to occasionally accept assignments such as drafting language for a particular section, and to vote on changes to the standard.
+WHAT ARE MY RESPONSIBILITIES AS A MEMBER OF A SUBCOMMITTEE?You will be expected to attend meetings, contribute your ideas and feedback, occasionally accept assignments such as drafting language for a particular section, and vote on changes to the standard.

 HOW IS THE GROUP ORGANIZED?